 - A power bank that you charge and use as an extra supply.

-- A solar panel which is used during the day to charge a battery/electronic devices.
+- A solar panel is used during the day to charge a battery/electronic device.

 Be careful charging devices up when the engine is turned off.
 If you overdo it you could have trouble starting the car the following morning!